-The School operates the following locations: (Main) 29970 Technology Drive, Suite 218, Murrieta, CA 92563 (Satellites) 33161 Camino Capistrano, Suite M, San Juan Capistrano, CA 92675 and 135 W. Mission Avenue, Suite 107, Escondido, CA 92025.
+The school operates in the following locations: (Main) 29970 Technology Drive, Suite 218, Murrieta, CA 92563 (Branch) 815 Third Avenue, Suite 119, Chula Vista CA. 91911, (Satellite) and 135 W. Mission Avenue, Suite 107, Escondido, CA 92025.
 All instruction takes place at these locations or online.

 The classrooms are designed to accommodate up to 20 students each.
 Each classroom is equipped with the appropriate number of computer workstations, if applicable.
-The buildings, classrooms, restrooms and complete facilities are fully accessible to the physically challenged.
+The buildings, classrooms, restrooms, and complete facilities are fully accessible to the physically challenged.
 There is ample free parking for all students in the adjacent parking structure, and numerous spaces reserved for the disabled.